What Does a 680 Credit Score Mean in Canada?

 Factors That Determine Your Credit Score

 Five different factors affect your credit score.
-There are:

 #1.
 Payment History